PACZone/wrapto/docs/V1/protocol(standard).md

 # Wrapto Protocol V1

-In this document we will talk about how Wrapto protocol V1 works.
+In this document, we will talk about how Wrapto protocol V1 works.

 ## Semi-centralized model

-The Wrapto V1 is a semi-centralized protocol because the lack of smart contract support in Pactus blockchain.
-Minting new wPAC on other networks are centralized same as unlocking locked PACs.
+The Wrapto V1 is a semi-centralized protocol because of the lack of smart contract support in the Pactus blockchain.
+Minting new wPAC on other networks is centralized same as unlocking locked PACs.
 It's planned to make it fully decentralized after Pactus updates.

 ## Workflow

 Here is a simple workflow of how Wrapto works:

-[!IMPORTANT]
+> [!IMPORTANT]
-> The term listener is same as actor in this [document](./design.md).
+> The term listener is the same as an actor in this [document](./design.md).

 ```mermaid
 stateDiagram-v2